August 22, 2025

 What are sun outages?

-A sun outage or sun fade happens when a satellite orbits directly between the earth and the sun, interrupting satellite signals for several minutes at a time, affecting satellite-provided services, including mobile, internet, and TV.
-This occurs semi-annually, during the last week of February and first weeks of October each year.
-When this happens, this disruption generally does not last longer than about 15 minutes a day for several consecutive days during this limited sun outage period.
+A sun outage, or sun fade, happens when a satellite orbits directly between the earth and the sun, interrupting satellite signals for several minutes at a time.
+This affects satellite-provided services, including mobile and internet services.
+Sun outages happen semi-annually, around the last week of February and first week of October each year.
+The disruption generally does not last longer than about 15 minutes a day for several consecutive days.

 When is the next sun outage period?